 - What trips might the camper take that change the response time?

 - Do travel personnel have sufficient medication to provide a margin of safety?

 - What limits a camp’s ability to care for your child?

 Notify the camp of the camper’s allergies or suspected allergies.

 - Use the camp application and/or health form to fully describe the allergy.
-Use the FARE Food Allergy Action Plan.
+Use the FARE Food Allergy & Anaphylaxis Emergency Care Plan.
 List foods to which the camper is allergic, and the specific symptoms of the child’s typical allergic reaction.

 - Inform the camp director of the allergy early in the process so that appropriate personnel can be hired or instructed on proper approach to the camper with food allergy.